moonlab2/WorldQuiz/README.md

 All the following rules will be coded and veryfied on ethereum and no one can change, take advantages or crack(hopefully).<br />

 ### ETH
-All played ETH will be returned to winners excluding the fee(0.7%).<br />
+All played ETH will be returned to winners excluding the fee(0.7%).
-Even Quiz Maker can't touch the ETH until prize ETH return to players.
+Even Quiz Maker can't touch the ETH until prize ETH return to players.<br />
 Quiz Maker can cancel the quiz when really bad things happen.
 Then all players get refund their ETH.<br />
 Only after returning back all ETH, quiz maker can retrieve the fee ETH.